ratatui/ratatui-website/src/tutorial/counter-async-app/full-async-events.md

 And we will only render in the main run loop when we receive a `Event::Render`.

+Another thing I like to do is combine the `EventHandler` struct and the `Terminal` functionality.
+We are going to rename our `EventHandler` struct to a `Tui` struct, and move it to `./src/tui.rs`.
-Below is the relevant snippet of an updated `Tui` struct from earlier.
+Below is the relevant snippet of an updated `Tui` struct.
 You can click on the "Show hidden lines" button at the top right of the code block or check out [this section of the book](../../how-to/develop-apps/abstract-terminal-and-event-handler.md) for the full version this struct.